GoogleChromeLabs/squoosh/README.md

 npm run build
 ```

-You'll get an error on first build because of [a unexpected bug we haven't fixed
+You'll get an error on first build because of [an unexpected bug we haven't fixed
 yet](https://github.com/GoogleChromeLabs/squoosh/issues/251).

 You can run the development server with: